Ken Arthurson: Administration

 Arthurson's tireless efforts as secretary of Manly-Warringah paid off big time in the 1970s as the Sea Eagles won the NSWRL premiership in 1972, 1973, 1976 and 1978 making the club the most successful of the decade.
 In total, during his 20 years as club secretary, Manly appeared in 8 Grand Finals for four premierships; 1968, 1970, 1972, 1973, 1976, 1978, 1982 and 1983.
 The club also won the Minor premiership in 1971, 1972, 1973, 1976 and 1983, the NSWRFL club championship in 1972 and 1973, the pre-season competition in 1980 and the KB Cup in 1982 and 1983.
 They also reached the finals series in 1966, 1968-1978 and 1981–1983.

 In 1984 he became the Chairman of the Australian Rugby League (ARL) and in 1986 took over from Tom Bellew as Chairman of the New South Wales Rugby League (NSWRL).
 He was made a Member of the Order of Australia in 1988 "in recognition of (his) service to Rugby League football".

 In the mid-1990s Arthurson led the ARL's fight against Rupert Murdoch's News Ltd in the Super League war.
 On 28 February 1997, in order to improve the chances of a peace deal with Super League being reached, Arthurson resigned as ARL chairman.
 Also in 1997, Arthurson released his book, Arko, My Game.

 On 24 October 2000, Arthurson was awarded the Australian Sports Medal for his fourteen years presiding over the NSWRL and ARL.

 The Ken Arthurson Stand, located in the south-eastern corner at Brookvale Oval and linking the Jane Try and (now) Lyons-Menzies stands, is named in his honour and was officially opened by Arthurson and the Mayor of Warringah Council Brian Green on Sunday 14 June 1995.

 During his time as head of the ARL, Arthurson also served as President of the Manly Leagues Club until retiring in October 2004.

 Honours

 In November 2009, Arthurson was awarded the 'Spirit of Rugby League Award' by the Rugby League International Federation, in their inaugural awards presentation.
 He was inducted into the Sport Australia Hall of Fame in 2010.

 The Manly Warringah Sea Eagles have also named one of their club awards in his honour.
 The Sea Eagles' Rookie of the Year award is known as the "Ken Arthurson Award - Rookie of the Year".

 Retirement

 Ken Arthurson currently lives on the Gold Coast in Queensland where his love of rugby league has seen him attend NRL games involving the Gold Coast Titans and Manly as a guest of the Titans, though he has stated that his heart will always be at Brookvale and he remains a staunch supporter of his beloved Manly-Warringah Sea Eagles.

-His wife Barbara died on August 4, 2022.
+His second wife Barbara died on 3 August 2022.